 - 2 Tbsp pure maple syrup

-- 3 Tbsp extra virgin organic coconut oil (melted) or rice bran oil
+- 3 Tbsp extra virgin organic coconut oil, melted

 - 1 organic egg

-- 2.5 tsp dry active yeast (mostly for taste)
+- 2.5 tsp dry active yeast (mostly for taste here)

 - 1 cup Otto's Cassava Flour